-Research and development expenses were \$39.8 million for the year ended December 31, 2017, compared to \$33.5 million for the year ended December 31, 2016.
-The increase of \$6.3 million was primarily driven by an increase of \$3.4 million of expenses related to our Phase 2 clinical trials of A-101 45% Topical Solution, an increase of \$4.5 million in preclinical and clinical trial development expenses related to our JAK inhibitor technology, an increase of \$2.4 million in payroll-related expenses due to higher headcount, an increase of \$3.2 million in stock-based compensation expense, and a \$2.9 million increase in expenses related to medical affairs activities.
-We also incurred \$0.7 million of expenses related to drug discovery research performed by Confluence in the year ended December 31, 2017.
-The increases noted above were partially offset by a \$7.7 million decrease in costs associated with the development of ESKATA as a result of the completion of our Phase 3 clinical trials in November 2016, and \$3.4 million in expenses associated with the acquisition of Vixen in the year ended December 31, 2016, for which there was no similar transaction in 2017.
+The increase of \$6.3 million in research and development was primarily driven by an increase of \$3.6 million of expenses related to our Phase 2 clinical trials of A-101 45% Topical Solution, an increase of \$4.5 million in preclinical and clinical trial development expenses related to our JAK inhibitor technology, increases of \$2.4 million in payroll-related expenses and \$3.2 million in stock-based compensation expense, both of which were due to higher headcount, and a \$2.9 million increase in expenses related to medical affairs activities.
+We also incurred \$1.0 million of expenses related to drug discovery research performed by Confluence in the year ended December 31, 2017.
+The increases noted above were partially offset by a \$8.2 million decrease in costs associated with the development of ESKATA as a result of the completion of our Phase 3 clinical trials in November 2016, and \$3.4 million in expenses associated with the acquisition of Vixen in the year ended December 31, 2016, for which there was no similar transaction in 2017.